flenniken/collections/docs/collection-maker.md

   c29-5-p.jpg  45.7080000,-123.9393306  2019-07-14T18:55:24
 ~~~

+__Optional Thumbnails Page Map__

-You can optionally add a location for the thumbnails page which will
+You can optionally add a location for the thumbnails page
-show a map below the description.
+which will show a map below its description.
 Open the cN.json and add
 the location as shown below.

 You can get the GPS coordinates from google maps by dropping a pin
 then opening the information below.
 It will show something like
-(45.6868445, -121.3035183) which you can copy and paste.
+(45.6868445, -121.3035183) which you can copy and paste as show below
+with the location line:

 ~~~
   "cNum": 35,